 Men with BPH have a new treatment option that is effective and helps them avoid open surgery.

-BPH is one of the most common health problems experienced by men, affecting half of all men between 51 and 60 years of age and up to 90% of men older than 80.
+BPH is one of the most common health problems, affecting half of all men 51-60 years of age and up to 90% of men older than 80.
 A normal male prostate gland is the size of a walnut.
 With BPH, it can grow as large as a tennis ball.
 The enlarging prostate can put pressure on the urethra, restricting the flow of urine.

-One study showed that 95% of men with moderate BPH symptoms are unhappy and do not wish to spend the rest of their lives suffering from them.
+One study shows 95% of men with moderate BPH symptoms are unhappy and do not wish to spend the rest of their lives suffering from them.

 Unfortunately, no. Left untreated, BPH can lead to urinary tract infections (UTIs), bladder damage, bladder stones, kidney damage (or chronic renal failure) and urinary retention (the inability to urinate).